 Set up safe places for your dog to go to.
 This should only be used for when your dog is feeling anxious NEVER used for punishment.
 Crates can be effective for anxious dogs but only if used a positive, comfy place.
 Dog beds in corners, special blankets placed on sofas that your dog can jump on, are all great options.

-Exercise - Just as exercise is a great stress reliever for humans, so it is for dogs.
-Exercise accomplishes a couple of things when helping a dog deal with anxiety.
-First, it stimulates the production of serotonin, that feel-good chemical that we humans also get when we work out or go for a hike.
-Second, it gets rid of pent-up energy and tension that can exacerbate anxiety.
+Just as exercise is a great stress reliever for humans, it is wonderful for dogs.
+Exercise helps with a couple of issues when managing a dog dealing with anxiety.
+First, it stimulates the production of serotonin, a chemical that we humans also experience that makes you feel good when your body is being exercised.
+Second, it gets rid of pent-up aggression and energy that can build up anxiety.

-Distraction - If your dog is nervous because of certain situations, such as fireworks or thunderstorms, or even is nervous about being in a crowd, then distraction can work wonders.
-Engaging your dog's brain in work will help him focus on you and things he knows, rather than on the unknown around him that's frightening him.
+If your dog is nervous because of situations like fireworks, thunderstorms, or even being in a crowd, then distraction may be your best option.
+By working your dog's brain you will help him focus on you and things he knows, rather than on the unknown around him that's frightening him.
 While it isn't the time to begin new training, it is a great time to practice tricks your dog knows and can earn rewards for.
 Try rewarding your dog with treats for simple commands like sit, stand, lie down, shake, sit up, roll over and other tricks he enjoys

 It can be scary dealing with anxious behaviors in your dog and not knowing what is going on or how you can fix it.
 Anxiety in dogs is a common problem, is very serious and should be handled appropriately.
 We hope this tips helped you better understand your dog's anxiety and that you seek the right actions to help him/her.
 If you have any additional tips please feel free to comment below or shout us out on social media!
 Have a pawesome day!